Skip to content

 Standard Safe Areas

-Action safe93%All important action must fall within this area to avoid being cut off by consumer displays
+Action safe93%WhiteAll important action must fall within this area to avoid being cut off by consumer displays

-Title safe90%All text and graphics must fall within this area for legibility on edge-cropping displays
+Title safe90%GreenAll text and graphics must fall within this area for legibility on edge-cropping displays

 Display

 Safe areas are rendered as semi-transparent bordered rectangles centered on the frame.
-The border color and opacity are configurable.
-When multiple safe zones are active simultaneously, each uses a distinct color for clarity.
+The border color and opacity are configurable via the Appearance section of the safe areas dropdown.
+When multiple safe zones are active simultaneously, each uses a distinct color for clarity: white for action safe, green for title safe, and orange for custom.
+When only a single zone is active, it uses the user-configured guide color instead.

 Safe area overlays respect the current crop settings.
-If crop is active, safe areas are calculated relative to the cropped region rather than the full image.
+When crop is active with a non-full crop region, all safe area guides (title safe, action safe, aspect ratio, center crosshair, and rule of thirds) are calculated relative to the cropped region rather than the full image.
+When crop is disabled or the crop region covers the full frame, guides revert to full-display positioning.

 Clipping Overlay